-During residential rehabilitation, patients live at Wilmington and benefit from 24-hour care in a supportive environment.
-This program ideal for those who require a structured, drug-free environment, as well as those in need of medical supervision.
+During inpatient rehabilitation, patients live at Wilmington and benefit from 24-hour care in a supportive environment.
+This program is ideal for those who require a structured, drug-free environment, as well as those who are in need of medical supervision.

 For clients who need time in a safe environment to recover

 Inpatient treatment program for addiction and co-occurring disorders

 Wilmington’s inpatient program provides care for adults who are struggling with addiction.
 Treatment for co-occurring mental health disorders is also offered.
 Some co-occurring mental health disorders may include: